 Scrivener & Smith is where I do both of these things together, and where you can learn more about me.

 A little about me: I received my doctorate in History from the University of Western Australia in 2013, was a research associate at the University of York from 2015-17, and now live in Ireland.
-My first academic book, Water in Medieval Intellectual Culture: Case-Studies from Twelfth-Century Monasticism, is forthcoming from Brepols.
-I have also edited a volume entitled The Passenger: Medieval Texts and Transits, due soon from punctum books, and am currently co-editing a themed volume of the Open Library of the Humanities on New Approaches to Medieval Water Studies.
+My first academic book, Water in Medieval Intellectual Culture: Case-Studies from Twelfth-Century Monasticism (Brepols, 2018).
+I have also edited a volume entitled The Passenger: Medieval Texts and Transits (punctum books, 2017), and am currently co-editing a themed volume of the Open Library of the Humanities on New Approaches to Medieval Water Studies.

 In addition I have over six years of scholarly editing experience in academic and commercial publishing.
 Most recently, this has included freelance work as a house editor and advanced editor (online testing) for Thomson Reuters UK.
 I am an Intermediate Member of the UK Society for Editors and Proofreaders.